jeffgertler/bart/docs/user/model_building.rst

     kepler6 = bart.PlanetarySystem(star, iobs=86.8)
     kepler6.add_planet(planet)

-and then plot the model light curve:
+and then plot the model light curve generated using the :func:`PlanetarySystem.lightcurve` method:

 ::